Online Book Arbitrage Software Battle

 For serious sellers who want to make the most money, Zen Arbitrage is, in my opinion, the far better choice.

-If you’re still squeamish about jumping into any book arbitrage software, Peter Valley has a free ebook that explains exactly how to do Zen Arbitrage manually, without using any paid tools: www.onlinebookarbitrage.com/ebook (That’s also not an affiliate link.
-I don’t get any compensation nor credit by referring you to that free resource).
+If you’re still squeamish about jumping into any book arbitrage software, Peter Valley has a free ebook that explains exactly how to do online book arbitrage manually, without using any paid tools, here.